spicypaperwolf/windang.me/wp-content/plugins/optinmonster/readme.txt

 * Fix display of the Quick Links widget for RTL viewers.
 * Added filter for defining the post types that will work with the auto-insertion feature.
 * Introduced some tools to improve compatibility with WordFence.

-= Popup Builder 2.9.0 =
-* Introduce integration support with WPForms!
-Now WPForms forms will be able to be embedded within campaigns, and conversions/success tracked.
-* Minification to our frontend JS helper file.

-= Popup Builder 2.8.1 =
-* Fix issue with Ecommerce Output rules being applied even when the Ecommerce was not connected anymore.
-* Fix issue with `optin-monster-inline` shortcode not working in many cases.
-* Fix issue in built JS files which caused them to be falsely-flagged in virus software.
-* Updated build script to keep file-names consistent when possible.

-= Popup Builder 2.8.0 =
-* Introduce integration support with Easy Digital Downloads!
-* Fix issue with the OptinMonster "Disable All" setting in block editor when custom fields not supported for the post-type.
-* Fix issue where "This account does not have any campaigns to retrieve" error would show incorrectly.
-* Fix issue with output settings link having an incorrect trailing slash sometimes causing 404s.
-* Code refactor and function/method deprecations.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**